dalibo/pitrery/install.md

 * `ARCHIVE_CHECK` can be set to "yes" to check the md5 of the archived file to the md5 of the original WAL file.
-It is useful when the storage and the network is not relaiable.
+It is useful when the storage and the network is not reliable.
 If overwriting is disabled, the md5 check enabled and the archive already exists, the archiving returns success if the md5 check is successful.
 This option does not apply on local archiving.